A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Acknowledgments

 \section{Acknowledgments}

-The authors thank Lyudmila Grigoryeva for helpful discussions and remarks and acknowledge partial financial support from the School of Physical and Mathematical Sciences of the Nanyang Technological University.
+The authors thank Lyudmila Grigoryeva for helpful discussions and remarks and two referees whose suggestions have significantly improved the paper.
+We acknowledge partial financial support from the School of Physical and Mathematical Sciences of the Nanyang Technological University.
 DY is funded by the Nanyang President's Graduate Scholarship of Nanyang Technological University.